 On our own farm we have been pursuing this philosophy of sheep being able to look after themselves for the last twenty years.
 We have always culled ewes which have the tendency to be persistently lame so that now we are in the situation where if a ewe does not recover completely to a single treatment or becomes lame for a second time, she is culled at the earliest opportunity, irrespective of the cause of that lameness.
 This has almost completely eliminated foot rot from my flock and other causes of lameness are dramatically reduced.

-Since 2019 we have been making use of FEC (Faecal Egg Count) to both determine if a group of sheep need drenching and to test the efficacy of various drench groups.
-I have also individually sampled all ram lambs intended for breeding.
-We have now selected lines of sheep lines of sheep within our two terminal sire breeds which are showing significant resistance to internal parasites.
-In addition to this for the last five years we have also been selecting rams which show resilience to worm challenges by maintaining fast growth rates and reduced levels of dagginess.
+Since 2009 we regularly carry out a FEC (Faecal Egg Count) to both determine if a group of sheep need drenching and to test the efficacy of various drench groups.
+We also individually sample all ram lambs intended for breeding.
+We have now selected lines of sheep within both our terminal sire breeds, which are showing significant resistance to internal parasites.
+For several years we have been part of a network of 26 farms involved in regularly monitoring worm egg counts as part of the Zoetis Parasite Watch Scheme and recently featured in an article commenting on Egg counts – Farmer’s Guardian.
+For the last five years we have also been selecting rams showing resilience to worm challenges by maintaining fast growth rates and reduced levels of dagginess.